 Marketers have their own perspective.
 They value innovation, uniqueness, and eye-catching material.
 These are good things, but too much of them can create problems in a website.
 Many customers have come to us because a full-service marketing agency created their sites and they experienced a lot of problems.

 A lack of technical expertise can create problems like:

 - Excessive bandwidth consumption, slowing down the site

 - Difficulties in maintaining and upgrading the site

 You can create an acceptable site with off-the-shelf software and an attractive theme.
 This doesn’t eliminate the need for technical expertise, though.
 You’re going to want some plugins and perhaps even custom code.
 All the pieces need to work together.
 Get one component that doesn’t behave well, and it could ruin the site.

 A marketer’s natural inclinations will fill pages up with lots of goodies.
 Cumulatively, they increase the time that the page takes to load and display.
 When that happens on a mobile phone with a less than great connection, it can seriously drag performance down.
 Mobile users are important.
 They often account for more than half a site’s traffic.
-They need to see reasonably quick page loads, or they’ll wander off.
+They need to see reasonably quick page loads, with an engaging website design, or they’ll wander off.

 Most sites require some degree of integration with outside services.
 Social media links, payment processing, and form data collection are a few of the areas where a third-party service is likely to be the best choice.
 Getting the integrations to deliver the best performance takes some technical expertise.

 Software needs to be reliable, and it has to come from a reliable channel.
 You need to have expert guidance so you don’t get your software from dangerous sources.
 The software you want may have an excellent reputation, but if you get it through a channel that hasn’t been vouched for, you don’t know what you’re really getting.

 Websites need maintenance.
 Without periodic checking, they can develop problems that gradually drag them down.